Academany/academany-mkt/brochure/index.md

 * Free access to the Annual FABX conference and diploma award cerimony where the student is graduating
 * Free software licenses for selected Autodesk and Solidworks software packages during the course

+**Scholarships**

+You can apply for a partial grant or a scholarship to your local lab, often provided in exchange of some work contribution to the lab.

 **Is there any accreditation?**